Orange-OpenSource/fiware-cepheus/doc/examples/3_CepAndBroker/index.md

 Go back to the terminal where you launched first the LB then after the CEP.
 You should see tempertures as "EventIn" beeing logged in CEP logs.

 After a few seconds, the "EventOut" logs will show the CEP triggering the average temperature for each floor.

+Note: You should see warning in the Cepheus-Broker logs warning about not having set an remote broker:
+"No remote.url parameter defined to forward updateContext" as we used `-Dremove.url=` to disable forwarding.

 ## Next step